 If you’re new to minimalism, remember the following: a minimalist attitude is, in essence, a set of values.

-If you work in a creative field or simply want to strengthen your artistic verve, creativity has to be one of your main values.
+You might work in a creative field.
+Or you simply want to strengthen your artistic verve.
+At any rate, creativity has to be one of your primary values.

-In this context, creativity should be prioritized over lesser values like pop culture.
+Prioritize creativity over lesser values like pop culture.

 Use a minimalist lifestyle to free your schedule